EyeTrackVR/EyeTrackVR/docs/_pages/Full_Build_Guide.md

 ## Step 10: Connect your power wires to a USB Type-A board.

-{% include custom/alerts/Warning.html content="Powering off of the programmer board will not work correctly.
-It delivers lower power which results in dim LEDs and image artifacts which can mess up tracking." %}
+{% include custom/alerts/Warning.html content="Powering from the programmer board will not work correctly.
+It delivers a lower voltage which results in dim LEDs and video artifacts which can both mess up tracking." %}

 Get two pairs of wire, preferably two different colors, Cut them to length (56mm in my case) and twist together two for ground and two for 5V.
 Here I used speaker wire where the copper denotes positive and silver negative.